codeforamerica/ohana-api/README.md

 ## Apps that are using the Ohana API in San Mateo County
 [SMC-Connect](http://www.smc-connect.org), a mobile-friendly website for looking up community and human services. ([GitHub repo for SMC-Connect](https://github.com/smcgov/SMC-Connect))

 We encourage third-party developers to build additional applications on top of the API.
-You can register your app on our [developer portal](http://ohanapi.herokuapp.com) (branding work in progress), and view the [API documentation](http://ohanapi.herokuapp.com/api.docs).
+You can register your app on our [developer portal](http://developer.smc-connect.org), and view the [API documentation](http://ohanapi.herokuapp.com/api/docs#!/api).

 ## Taxonomy
 We are currently using the [Open Eligibility](http://openeligibility.org) taxonomy to assign Services to [Categories](https://github.com/smcgov/ohana-api-smc/blob/master/app/models/category.rb).